 - Tripod: To capture the northern lights, you’ll 100% need a tripod for long exposure shots.
 I use this Manfrotto tripod which weighs less than 1kg and can easily fit in a day bag.

 - GoPro: If you’re planning on doing trips like snowmobiling or ice water swimming, a GoPro is an awesome camera to record your adventures.
-The GoPro Hero 6 and 7 both record 4K video and the most recent 7 has stabilisation so your shots will be clear and crisp.
+The GoPro Hero 6 and 7 both record 4K video but in general, I would recommend buying the best GoPro you can afford.
+Amazon is a great place to check for latest deals and bundles as well.

 - Refillable bottles: Getting your hands on a set of refillable toiletry bottles is a great way to cut down on your single-use plastics.
 I like silicone ones like these as they squash down as you use them up to make more space in your toiletry bag,